EleutherAI/lm-evaluation-harness/docs/interface.md

 - `--use_cache` : Should be a path where a sqlite db file can be written to.
 Takes a string of format `/path/to/sqlite_cache_` in order to create a cache db at `/path/to/sqlite_cache_rank{i}.db` for each process (0-NUM_GPUS).
 This allows results of prior runs to be cached, so that there is no need to re-run results in order to re-score or re-run a given (model, task) pair again.

-- `--cache_requests` : Can be "true", "refresh", or "delete". "true" means that the cache should be used. "refresh" means that you wish to regenerate the cache. "delete" will delete the cache.
+- `--cache_requests` : Can be "true", "refresh", or "delete". "true" means that the cache should be used. "refresh" means that you wish to regenerate the cache, which you should run if you change your dataset configuration for a given task. "delete" will delete the cache.
 Cached files are stored under lm_eval/cache/.cache unless you specify a different path via the environment variable: `LM_HARNESS_CACHE_PATH`.
 E.g. `LM_HARNESS_CACHE_PATH=~/Documents/cache_for_lm_harness`.

 - `--decontamination_ngrams_path` : Deprecated, see (this commit)[https://github.com/EleutherAI/lm-evaluation-harness/commit/00209e10f6e27edf5d766145afaf894079b5fe10] or older for a working decontamination-checker tool.